Facilitating Think/Pair/Share active learning activities in physically-distanced learning spaces

 Think/Pair/Share poses a question, asks students to reflect on the question, and has them share their ideas with others.
-Think has students reflect on their response to the question before speaking so as to organize their thoughts.
+Think has students reflect on their responses to the question before speaking to organize their thoughts.
 Pair and Share ask students to compare and contrast their thoughts with a small group (often a single partner) and rehearse their responses before sharing with a larger group or whole class.

 - To create an opportunity for students to listen to and practice comments with a peer,